Julius Caesar (1970 film): Casting

 Orson Welles was the first choice to portray Brutus, but was passed over for Jason Robards, who had considerable difficulties during production: frequently missing rehearsals, refusing to appear on horseback, and holding up the proceedings due to illness.

 John Gielgud and Charlton Heston had both appeared in previous film adaptations of Shakespeare's play; Gielgud played Cassius in the 1953 film directed by Joseph L. Mankiewicz, and Heston also played Mark Antony in a low-budget 1950 version.
 He would do so yet again, in a 1972 film version of Shakespeare's Antony and Cleopatra, which Heston also directed.

 Peter Eyre is credited as playing Cinna the poet, but his role was cut from the final film.
 Max Adrian was cast in a featured role, but dropped out before filming.

 Release

 Julius Caesar had its world premiere in Tokyo on 20 February 1970 and was released in the UK on 4 June 1970.
 The film failed at the box office.

 Reception

 Critical response

-The reviews for this version upon its theatrical release were mostly negative, with Robards especially being criticized for his wooden performance as Brutus.
+The reviews for this version upon its theatrical release were mostly negative, with Robards especially being criticised for his wooden performance as Brutus.